100 Celebrities who grew up in small cities

 John Lamparski // Getty Images

 One of the best rags-to-riches tales in present enterprise historical past is Dolly Parton rising up in rural poverty within the tiny mountain enclave of Locust Ridge in Eastern Tennessee.
-The fourth of 12 kids, she was born in a one-room cabin and was raised poor.
-But she was raised in a contented environment that centered round her household, group, and religion.
-She has repeatedly commented that her upbringing was the driving power behind her outstanding profession, which lands her in a tiny and unique membership of entertainers who’ve obtained at the least one nomination for all 4 main awards: an Oscar, a Tony, an Emmy, and a Grammy.
+The fourth of 12 youngsters, she was born in a one-room cabin and was raised poor.
+But she was raised in a contented ambiance that centered round her household, neighborhood, and religion.
+She has repeatedly commented that her upbringing was the driving pressure behind her outstanding profession, which lands her in a tiny and unique membership of entertainers who’ve acquired not less than one nomination for all 4 main awards: an Oscar, a Tony, an Emmy, and a Grammy.

 Vittorio Zunino Celotto // Getty Images

-One of the largest film stars on the earth for almost three many years, Brad Pitt’s life started removed from the brilliant lights of Hollywood in Shawnee, Okla.
+One of the most important film stars on the earth for practically three many years, Brad Pitt’s life started removed from the brilliant lights of Hollywood in Shawnee, Okla.
 He went to Kickapoo High School within the city of Springfield earlier than shifting on to the University of Missouri, the place he studied promoting.
-Before ending school, nonetheless, he went to Hollywood with the dream of turning into an actor, and because it seems, he by no means had to return and end his diploma.
+Before ending school, nevertheless, he went to Hollywood with the dream of turning into an actor, and because it seems, he by no means had to return and end his diploma.

 Steve Granitz // Getty Images